Battle of Dömitz: Background

-Swedish intervention in the Thirty Years' War began in June 1630 when nearly 18,000 troops under Gustavus Adolphus landed in the Duchy of Pomerania and entered the Holy Roman Empire.
+The Swedish intervention in the Thirty Years' War began in June 1630 when nearly 18,000 troops under Gustavus Adolphus landed in the Duchy of Pomerania and entered the Holy Roman Empire.
 Backed by French subsidies, and supported by the Protestant states of Saxony and Brandenburg-Prussia, Gustavus won a series of victories over Imperial forces before he was killed at Lützen in November 1632.
 The war continued despite his death, Sweden and its German allies forming the Heilbronn League in April 1633.

 However, after the Imperial army defeated the Swedes and their German allies at Nördlingen in 1634, Saxony made peace with Emperor Ferdinand II.
 At this point, the Swedish position in Germany seemed fatally compromised, their presence reduced to a few scattered garrisons in Saxony, and 26,000 mutinous troops under Johan Banér in Halberstadt and Magdeburg.
 (Note: Less than 3,000 of these were actually Swedish, the rest being German, many of whom came from states previously allied with Sweden, but had switched sides after the Peace of Prague.)

 In August 1635, the newly appointed Saxon commander, von Baudissin, concentrated his troops around Leipzig.
 (Note: Previously an energetic and effective commander, by 1635 Baudissin was an alcoholic, whose troops had little confidence in him.)
 His purpose was to prevent Banér crossing the River Elbe, and cut his supply lines with Stralsund and Stettin to the north, in Swedish Pomerania.
 On 28 September, Brandenburg-Prussia accepted the Peace of Prague, and Banér withdrew north, leaving a few regiments to hold Magdeburg.

 By 15 October, Banér and his remaining troops had reached Artlenburg, and on 19th they began crossing the Elbe into Mecklenburg, despite Saxon attempts to prevent this.
 Another force led by Baudissin besieged the Swedish garrison of Dömitz, 50 kilometres to the south, who also sent a detachment to Gardelegen to block Swedish troops in the Altmark under Patrick Ruthven from intervening.